 3. People with social anxiety disorder may experience "anxiety" attacks that are situationally bound, but they do not experience "panic" attacks, which, by definition, initially precipitate feelings of a medical emergency (i.e., fear of losing control, heart attack, and dying, to name a few).

-There needs to be a clear distinction between these terms, as many people are misdiagnosed as a result of the current language in the DSM-IV.
+There needs to be a clear distinction between these terms, as many people are misdiagnosed as a result of the current language in the DSM-5.

 4. Demographic and epidemiological studies show correlations between many mental health care disorders.
 However, these associations do NOT usually rise to the level of diagnostic "labeling".
 That is, people can exhibit symptoms of a disorder, but not experience the number of symptoms necessary to be clinically diagnosed with the disorder.
 Great confusion exists in the psychiatric/psychological community about this.

-5. It is possible for people to have "clinical cases" of both panic disorder and social anxiety disorder, as defined by the DSM-IV.
-In these cases, which are not common, it is typically the panic disorder that is the most bothersome initially and should be treated first.
+5. It is possible for people to have "clinical cases" of both panic disorder and social anxiety disorder, as defined by the DSM-5.
+In these cases, it is typically the panic disorder that is the most bothersome initially and should be treated first.